-- → Collaborate with service providers and therapists to develop strategies across domains that impact behaviors (examples: communication, core board, AAC, or sensory needs) - → Collaborate with families to establish consistency and generalization of skills.
+- → Collaborate with service providers, therapists and families to develop strategies across skill areas that impact behaviors (examples: communication, core board, AAC, or sensory needs) - → Collaborate with families to establish consistency and generalization of skills.
 Provide family members with information about community and school resources. - → Develop an individual positive support or behavior intervention plan if warranted.